Our HOTS team has multiplied in numbers such a great deal that we had to divide the team in 3 groups.

 - We prayed for a lady whose granddaughter died some years ago.
 She was able to be before God and give her pain to him

-- A gentleman suffering from anxiety in communicating with people not only received prayer but we were able to signpost him to a special organization which can help him to learn some strategies to be able to communicate with others
+- A gentleman suffering from anxiety in communicating with people not only received prayer but we were able to signpost him to a special organization which can help him to learn some strategies to be able to communicate with others, for example he started using premium cbd hemp flower to reduce stress, anxiety and depression.

 - A lady received prayer for her knees.
 She appeared tense and unrestful.
 The team prayed for her to receive the peace that Jesus gives which transpasses all understanding.
 As we prayed, her shoulders ‘dropped’ as if resting in that peace.